nirodg/slink/README.md

 Author
 ----
-Writed by Dorin Gheorghe Brage
+Writed by Dorin Gheorghe Brage.
+Feel free to contact me if you found any bug or if you want to contribute you're free to do it. =)